redleome/GBE-UI/README.md

 * **jquery** is used by bootstrap.
 * **popper.js** is also used by bootstrap.
 It allows for positioning of popovers, tooltips, etc..

 #4.
-Gulp setup updated version for Gulp 4.0: https://pastebin.com/aPKti6iB
+Create gulpfile.js in the root directory & paste this Gulp setup - Gulp 4.0 version: https://pastebin.com/aPKti6iB

 -------------